OF COVENANTS, CONDITIONS AND RESTRICTIONS

 hereof.
 All buildings shall be subject to such height limitations as the Committee

-2. MINIMUM FLOOR AREA.
-Any single-family dwelling constructed on Lots 99-108
+2. MINIMUM FLOOR AREA AND ROOFS.
+Any single-family dwelling constructed on a

-of open and closed porches, terraces, patios, balconies, driveways and garages,
+and closed porches, terraces, patios, balconies, driveways and garages.
+An attached

 3. EXTERIOR FINISH MATERIALS AND ROOFS.
 All homes shall be constructed with an